Harkann/SetBrightness/README.md

+#DISCONTINUED : xfce4-power-manager do the job just fine.

 # SetBrightness
-Replacement for xbacklight (broken on my computer with bumblebee)\n
+Replacement for xbacklight (broken on my computer with bumblebee)

 #Known issue :
 Need a sudo chmod 646 /sys/class/backlight/intel_backlight/brightness in order to work properly.